 VA programs that pay living expenses and educational expenses.
-If you receive payments under a VA program that pays for both living expenses and educational expenses, you must subtract only the educational expense part of the VA payment that applies to qualifying education from your qualified educational expenses.
+If you receive payments under a VA program that pays for both living expenses and educational expenses, you must subtract from your qualified educational expenses only the part of the VA payment that applies to educational expenses for qualifying education.